 Upon graduating from high school, she joined the staff of the New Haven Free Public Library.
 Within a few years she was promoted to Head of Children’s Services there.
 A scholarship allowed her to attend the library school at the Pratt Institute in Brooklyn NY.
 There she met her future husband, Rice Estes.
 Eleanor Estes launched her career as a children’s librarian in the New York Public Library.

-Her first book, The Moffats, was published in 1941, followed closely by The Middle Moffat, and Rufus M. The Moffats series was an immediate success, both at home and abroad, semi-autobiographical tales of the author’s own childhood.
+Eleanor’s first book, The Moffats, was published in 1941, followed closely by The Middle Moffat, and Rufus M. The Moffats series was an immediate success, both at home and abroad, semi-autobiographical tales of the author’s own childhood.
 The Moffats are the four children of a widowed working mother in the early twentieth century.

 Eleanor and Rice Estes moved to Los Angeles, in 1948, and there Helena, their only daughter, was born.
 During this California sojourn, Eleanor wrote Ginger Pye, the story of a dog also set in the fictional “Cranbury,” for which she awarded the Newbery Medal.
 Three of her other books received Newbery Honors, and in the course of her career, many other awards and accolades for being able to encapsulate ordinary childhood experiences into compelling and readable stories.
 She was also the illustrator of many of her own books.